grafana/extensionsdependencygraph-app/tests/README.md

 1. Open `mockApps.json`
 2. Add, remove, or modify plugin entries
 3. Ensure the structure matches the expected format
+4. Update `EXPECTED_COUNTS` in `helpers.ts` if counts change
-4. Run tests to verify the changes work
+5. Run tests to verify the changes work

-## Notes

-- The mock data includes 6 carefully selected plugins that cover all extension types
-- All extension relationship patterns are represented (dependencies, exposed components, etc.)
-- The override script uses the same polling pattern as `@grafana/plugin-e2e`
-- The script is injected as an init script and runs before Grafana's React app mounts
-- Tests should not be committed to the repository